Ephelion

 Appearance

 Ephelion is usually depicted as an imposing, ethereal figure, often shrouded in an otherworldly red hood that hides his face, symbolizing the mystery and depth of his influence.
-He often appears as a male elven warrior when visiting the material plane, wielding a longbow and a beautifully crafted longsword, symbolizing his dual aspects of creation and protection.
+When visiting the material world, he appears as a male elven warrior, wielding a longbow and a beautifully crafted longsword.
 His sacred animal, the owl, represents wisdom and vigilance, and often accompanies him as a symbol of his watchful protection over the elven race and those who dedicate their lives to art and magic.
 Ephelion’s attire and iconography frequently include silver and red, his sacred colors, representing the light of inspiration and the passion of creation.
 Around his neck, Ephelion wears a silver chain bearing an amulet of Onyx Luna, a mysterious black material that glows faintly under the light of the moon.
 This amulet is said to contain a fragment of the first dream that brought him into existence.

 The Red Moon of Zolirak